US takes on Google in landmark antitrust trial

 The US government launched its case against Google during the Trump administration and the suit carried over in the transition to President Joe Biden.

-Biden has also made a point of challenging tech giants, but with little to show for it.
+Biden has also made a point of challenging tech giants and nominated well known tech critics to key posts, but with little yet to show for it.

 In January, Biden's Department of Justice launched a separate case against Google involving its advertising business and this could go to trial next year.

-The company also faces other lawsuits from US states that accuse it of abusing monopolies in ad tech and for blocking competition in its Google Play app store.
+The company also faces various lawsuits from US states that accuse it of abusing monopolies in ad tech and for blocking competition in its Google Play app store.

-Google and the states said on Tuesday that they had reached an agreement in principle to settle the Google Play case.